miteshksingh/InterviewPrep-101/concurrency/5_MutexVsSemphore.md

 ## Monitors

-* A monitor is a mutex and one of more condition variables.
-They allow threads to excercise mutual exclusion as well as cooperation by allowing them to wait and signal on conditions.
+* Monitor = mutex + one of more condition variables.
+* Allow threads to excercise mutual exclusion as well as cooperation by allowing them to wait and signal on conditions.
 * Monitors are generally language level constructs  whereas mutex and semaphores are OS level constructs.
 * Monitors has a mutex and 2 sets - Entry Set and Wait Set.
 Many threads first sit in entry set.
 One of them acquires the monitor.
 It either completes or gets on wait state.
 On wait(), it moves to wait set and another thread from entry set acquires the monitor.